PACE Standing Committee meets in Tallinn

 The Standing Committee, which acts on the Assembly's behalf between plenary sessions, is made up of the President and Vice-Presidents of the Assembly, the chairpersons of political groups, the chairpersons of national delegations and the committee chairpersons, totalling some 60 parliamentarians.

-The meeting of the Standing Committee, which is open to the press, will take place on Friday 27 May 2016 from 9.30 am to around 12.30 pm at the Riigikogu (Estonian Parliament), Lossi Plats 1A, Tallinn.
+The meeting of the Standing Committee, which was open to the press, took place on Friday 27 May 2016 from 9.30 am to around 12.30 pm at the Riigikogu (Estonian Parliament), Lossi Plats 1A, Tallinn.